trallnag/ansible-roles-depot/pipx_packages/README.md

 # Ansible Role `pipx`

-Installs packages with pipx.
+Installs various packages with Pipx that don't require additional setup.

-Installed packages are not updated.
+Packages are not kept up to date.